 What Causes a Chainsaw to Smoke?

-It is not uncommon for chainsaws to be smoked, but if it does, it can be the result of excessive heating of the chainsaws.
+It is not uncommon for chainsaws to be smoked, but if it does, it can be the result of excessive heating of the saws.
 A mixture of large amounts of oily fuels or the chain either not being sharp enough or not getting enough lubrication to create smoke.In short, a smoking chainsaw is a sure sign that something is not right.

 What would Cause a Chainsaw not to Start?

-Not starting your chainsaw can also result in dirty air filters.
+Not starting your saw can also result in dirty air filters.
 Garbage and dirty air filters will draw more gas than air, just like holding your breath.
 Saw running with stuck air filters increases the amount of carbon accumulated because the engine produces large amounts of burning fuel.

 See, we keep our words.
 We show all possible ways why chainsaw won't start after sitting?
 Of course, all of the above points only to gas-powered chainsaws.
 If you have battery-powered chainsaws or electronic chainsaws, there are very few that can go wrong.